DAILY DISCIPLINE #62

 By Colleen Donahue

 Our point in Bible history brings us to where Joshua, (successor to Moses) had brought the Israelite nation to the Promised Land.
 Once within the borders of the land, the Israelites obeyed God under the direction of Joshua and began to destroy the current inhabitants of the Promised land (Canaanites) tribe by tribe.
 The Canaanites worshipped idol gods and lived in wickedness and sin.
 God knew that if they were left to live among the Israelites, they would lead His people into sin.
-God's judgement of sin and idolatry is always the same - DEATH.
+God's judgment of sin and idolatry is always the same - DEATH.
 But we can be sure that where men turn from sin to the living God there will be salvation and life.

 While the book of Joshua tells of the Promised Land possessed, the book of Judges tells of how the Israelites despised the inheritance.
 They did not obey God completely in driving out the Canaanites.
 They allowed the Canaanites to live in the land and even began to marry their daughters.
 Gradually, the generation entering the Promised land died out leaving the new generation who forgot the works of God and began to worship foreign gods.